13/tasmota-scripts/Shelly25.md

 ## Rules
 - Endpoint
 - Open/Close at sunrise/sunset
+- Summer close/open at 09:30/18:00
 ```
 Rule1
   ON Time#Minute=%sunrise% DO ShutterOpen ENDON
   ON Time#Minute=%sunset% DO ShutterClose ENDON
+  ON Time#Minute=510 DO Backlog event smrc=%timestamp% ENDON
+  ON event#smrc$|-06- DO ShutterClose ENDON
+  ON event#smrc$|-07- DO ShutterClose ENDON
+  ON event#smrc$|-08- DO ShutterClose ENDON
+  ON Time#Minute=1080 DO Backlog event smro=%timestamp% ENDON
+  ON event#smro$|-06- DO ShutterOpen ENDON
+  ON event#smro$|-07- DO ShutterOpen ENDON
+  ON event#smro$|-08- DO ShutterOpen ENDON
   ON energy#current[2]>0.600 DO ShutterStop ENDON
   ON energy#current[1]>0.600 DO ShutterStop ENDON
 Rule1 5